openebs-archive/openebs-docs/docs/quickstartguide.md

 ## As an Application Developer:

-1. Create a PVC specification with the right storage class and use it in the application YAML file.
+1. Create a PVC specification with the right pvc name and use it in the application YAML file.
 Some sample application yaml files are available under https://github.com/openebs/openebs/tree/master/k8s/demo.

 2. Apply the yaml file using `kubectl apply -f` command.
 Verify that an OpenEBS volume is provisioned and bound to the application pod.